Eden Prairie, Minnesota: Government

-Eden Prairie is in Minnesota's 3rd congressional district, represented by Dean Phillips, a Democrat.
-City council officials include Mayor Ron Case and council members Brad Aho, Mark Freiberg, Kathy Nelson and PG Naraynan.
+Eden Prairie is in Minnesota's 3rd congressional district, represented by Kelly Morrison, a Democrat.
+City council officials include Mayor Ron Case and council members Mark Freiberg, Kathy Nelson, PG Narayanan and Lisa Toomey.
 The city manager is Rick Getschow.

-Law enforcement

 The Eden Prairie Police Department has a chief, a captain, three lieutenants, about 66 sworn law-enforcement officers, and 30 civilian staff.
 The department was established on January 1, 1973.
 It has three divisions: Patrol, Investigations and Support.
 The Patrol Division includes SWAT and police dog elements.

 Education

-Public schools

 The first school in Eden Prairie was Anderson School, a schoolhouse near a farm.
 At the time of its construction, it was in the center of the city.
 The former Eden Prairie Consolidated School, built in 1924, is now the school district Administration Building and is next to Central Middle School.

-Eden Prairie operates eight K-12 schools, six elementary (PreK-5) schools (including one Spanish immersion), one middle school (6-8), and one high school (9-12).
+Eden Prairie operates eight K-12 schools, six elementary (PreK-5) schools (including one Spanish immersion), one middle school (6-8), and Eden Prairie High School (9-12).
 Eden Prairie High School is Minnesota's fifth-largest high school, with about 2,600 students, and is near the grounds of Round Lake Park and the Eden Prairie Community Center.